Saheedatt/learnjavascript/README.md

     - async/await
     - promise.all
     - catching errors and using promises.
+    - `exercises`: Contains practice exercises on Promises.

 - `prototypes`: We look at protypes and constructors.
     - `prototypes.js`: We look at [[Prototype]] and it's significance to JavaScript.
+    - `classes.js` & `classes2.js`:Explains classes and constructors
+    - -`fPrototypes.js`: A quick look at F prototype.
+    - `nativePrototype.js`: Explains the native prototypes in Javascript

+- `advancedFunctions`: A bigger look at functions.
+    - `recursion.js`: Explains recursion and it's uses.
+A quick look at stacks, binary tree and linked lists.
+    - `rest.js`: Rest parameters, arguments variable and spread operators.
+    - `exercises.js`: Exercises on Advanced functions.

 - Will update this as we move forward.